MetaMask/snaps/packages/examples/packages/name-lookup/README.md

 ## Snap usage

-This snap exposes the `onNameLookup` handler.
+This Snap exposes the `onNameLookup` handler.
 This is called when a MetaMask client requests the resolution of a domain or address, and cannot be called manually.